CorentinLabelle/Brainstorm-Tool/README.md

 # Scripts
 ## EEG_Pipeline
 This script contains all the process that can be applied on an EEG study.
-It takes as input (1) a list of the studies to analyze and (2) a MatLab structure with the processes to apply.
+When an EEG process is called from the main app, this script is called.
+It takes as input (1) a cell of the studies (the path to the study .mat file) on which to apply the study and (2) a MatLab structure with the processes to apply.

 Processes available:
 - _**Add EEG Position:**_ Import the positions of the electrodes.